calculix/pygccx/readme.md

 - Show CCX input file in CGX
 - Solve CCX input file
 - Show result file in CGX
+- Create result object from *.frd or *.dat files for postprocessing

 # Planned capabilities of Pygccx:
 - Support of all CCX keywords for static analysis